Revision (Version) Numbering

 At the end of their retention period, documents are purged from the OnPolicy system.

-When a document is purged from your OnPolicy environment, it cannot be recovered.
+When a document is purged from your OnPolicy environment, it is deleted from the system and cannot be recovered.

 Document control means: